leadership

 They keep track of the club’s physical property, such as the banner, lectern, timing device and other meeting materials.
 They arrive early to prepare the meeting place for members and stay late to stow all of the club’s equipment.
 They manage the facilities by arranging the room and setup/cleanup of materials for all meetings

-They greet members and guests before meetings begin and open meetings and introduce the President to preside over meetings.
+They greet members and guests before meetings, begin and open meetings, and introduce the President to preside over meetings.

-The Sergeant at Arms also has a role to play during business meetings, speech contests and other special club events.
+The Sergeant at Arms also has a role to play during business meetings, speech contests, and other special club events.
 For example, the sergeant at arms stands at the door while contestants compete in speech contests to ensure that the speaker is not interrupted by latecomers.

 Immediate Past President